AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Convert PDF to XDP {#convert-pdf-to-xdp}

-<span class="preview"> The Usage Rights capability is under Early Adopter Program.
+<span class="preview"> The Convert PDF to XDP capability is under Early Adopter Program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 Converts a PDF document to an XDP file.
 For a PDF document to be successfully converted to an XDP file, the PDF document must contain an XFA stream in the dictionary.